Arts Grants Program guidelines

 - a fact sheet outlining self-acquittal where applicable

-- a request for your payment details.
+- a request for your payment details, also known as a vendor form.

 You should not start your activities until the funding agreement is signed by Arts NT, the applicant and the administering body.